-Engineering Pathway
+Engineering Program

 Engineering covers many fields and many skills.
 Engineers are scientists, inventors, designers, builders, and great thinkers.
 They push the boundaries of human knowledge and seek to better understand and improve the state of the world.
-If you enjoy identifying a problem, coming up with a solution, and turning ideas into reality, then Engineering may be the right career pathway for you.
+If you enjoy identifying a problem, coming up with solutions, and turning ideas into reality, then Engineering may be the right career pathway for you.

-- · Introduction to Engineering Design
+- Introduction to Engineering Design

 - Engineering Science

-- · Civil Engineering and Architecture
+- Civil Engineering and Architecture

-- Aerospace Engineering (ACADEMY SPECIALIZED COURSE)

 - Engineering Design and Development